bldl/emplace-spidermonkey/README.md

    <summary><h2>Explaining the new proposal</h2></summary>

    **What is the motivation for a new propsosal?**
-   A common problem when using a Map is how to handle doing an update when you're not sure if the key already exists in the Map.
-This can be handled by first checking if the key is present, and then inserting or updating depending upon the result, but this is both inconvenient for the developer, and less than optimal, because it requires multiple lookups in the Map that could otherwise be handled in a single call.
+   A common problem when using a `Map` is how to handle doing an `update` when you're not sure if the `key` already exists in the `Map`.
+This can be handled by first checking if the `key` is present, and then inserting or updating depending upon the result, but this is both inconvenient for the developer, and less than optimal, because it requires multiple lookups in the `Map` that could otherwise be handled in a single call.

    **What is the solution?**
-   A method that will check whether the given key already exists in the Map.
-If the key already exists the value associated with the key is returned.
-Otherwise the key is inserted in to the map with the provided default value, then returning the newly inputted value.
+   A method that will check whether the given `key` already exists in the `Map`.
+If the `key` already exists the value associated with the `key` is returned.
+Otherwise the `key` is inserted in to the `Map` with the provided default value, then returning the newly inputted value.

    **Simple use of "new" upsert:**